 (Pre-Purchase Exam Request Form)

-Standard Pre Purchase Exam
+Standard Pre-Purchase Exam

-The standard pre-purchase exam include a complete physical examination and lameness evaluation.
+The standard pre-purchase exam includes a complete physical examination and lameness evaluation.
 The physical examination includes listening to the heart, lungs, gastrointestinal sounds, taking a temperature, and examining the eyes and oral cavity.
-The doctor will perform two lameness evaluation.
+The doctor will perform two lameness evaluations.
 The horse is evaluated at the trot and canter while traveling in a circle.
-The other is a flexion test.
-A flexion test involves the flexing of different joints, then watching the horse trot in a straight line.
-Doctors are looking to see if any lameness is elicited.
-A positive flexion test may indicate a joint problem.

 Expanded Pre-Purchase Exam

-A buyer may wish to have additional test performed.
+A buyer may wish to have additional tests performed.
 These include radiographs (x-rays), blood work, drug testing, endoscopic examinations, or a reproductive exam.
 Purchase examinations can be tailored to address the concerns of the buyer.
 They can include any or all of the above tests depending on the concerns of the buyer.

 What A Pre-Purchase Exam Can’t Tell You